puffo/claudebox/examples/ruby-version-demo.md

 4. **Test with multiple versions** - Use the CLAUDEBOX_RUBY_VERSION override to test compatibility

+## Performance Optimizations

+The Ruby profile has been optimized for fast Docker builds:
+- **Single-layer mise installation**: All mise setup happens in one RUN command
+- **Efficient dependency installation**: Ruby build dependencies are installed in a single layer
+- **Smart caching**: Gemfile dependencies are pre-installed and cached separately
+- **Parallel gem installation**: Uses `bundle install --jobs 4` for faster installs
+- **Minimal rebuilds**: Changes to your code won't trigger Ruby reinstallation

 ## Troubleshooting

 If you see warnings about invalid Ruby versions:
 - Check that your version format is correct (e.g., "3.2.0" not "ruby-3.2.0")
 - Ensure the version is available in mise's Ruby plugin
 - Use `mise list-remote ruby` inside the container to see available versions

+Common issues and solutions:
+- **Ruby not found**: Ensure the Ruby profile is added with `claudebox add ruby`
+- **Gem installation fails**: Check network connectivity and firewall settings
+- **Wrong Ruby version**: Verify your `.ruby-version` file is in the project root
+- **Bundle install slow**: Pre-install gems by having Gemfile in project root during build

 ## Verbose Mode